 - Natural light

 Lighting can be significantly improved using low-cost ring lights.
 Ring lights are specifically designed for illuminating people’s faces over video, and can be purchased online for less than $40.
-Desk-mounted ring lights can be helpful when there is limited space available on the practitioner’s desk.
+Desk-mounted ring lights can be helpful when there is limited space available on the provider's desk.
 The best lighting can be achieved with two ring lights illuminating the face from different angles, as it minimises shadows on the face.

-“It’s helpful for clients to be able to see micro-facial expressions, which can be achieved with good - but inexpensive - lighting”
+“It’s helpful for clients to be able to see micro-facial expressions, which can be achieved with good - but inexpensive - lighting.”

-Dr Aaron Frost, Benchmark Psychology.
+Dr Aaron Frost, Benchmark Psychology

 Audio quality